open-contracting-extensions/public-private-partnerships/docs/framework.md

 #### III.1.1.
 Structured risk allocation information

- Structured information on the risk allocation should be provided using the `contract/riskAllocation` section of an OCDS release.
+Structured information on the risk allocation should be provided using the `contract/riskAllocation` section.

 The following information should be provided for each risk: